AllysonMcGrath/employee-tracker/README.md

 ![Command line with question prompts](/assets/employeetracker.JPG)

-You can watch a video demonstrating the application [here.](https://watch.screencastify.com/v/LxMhpxl17KUOzy79MJh4) To use this application, you need to install the dependencies with the following commands:
+You can watch a video demonstrating the application [here.](https://watch.screencastify.com/v/LxMhpxl17KUOzy79MJh4)

 To create the databases:<br/>
 mysql -u <username> -p <password><br/>